 Click here for our ultimate guide to The Great British Sewing Bee series 5 2019!

 We have scoured through the database and brought you the best selection of patterns inspired by the the first episode of the Great British Sewing bee #gbsb.
 If you haven’t already seen our dedicated Sewing Bee page do take a look, we’ve got loads of exciting things planned for the next few weeks.
-Take a look at what everyone is saying about the first episode in the forum Great British Sewing bee chit-chat.

 If you fancy sewing up one of these pattern beauties for yourself, why not take a look at the list of tips and tutorials from your favourite bloggers and designers at the end of this post to get that perfect finish.

 Sewing Bee: Pattern Picks

 Task 1: Women’s bias cut tops with panelling

 Task 2: Skirts

 Take a look at this collection of skirts inspired by the contestants choices in the final task.
 We have everything from full circle, gathered, bow tied and even a peplum hem!

 Patterns used in the show

 Here are the patterns used by contestants.
 Angeline made the BurdaStyle B7089 skirt (yes the one that was perfectly fitted around the ‘arse’), Jamie made the BurdaStyle B6805 skirt with a flounce, Tracey made the pleated pockets New Look 6899 skirt and Duncan made the Simplicity 1200 circle skirt.